BlackyWolf/KJV-Bible-App/README.md

-# KJV-Bible-App
+# KJV Bible App

-A mobile app for reading the King James Version of the Bible
+A series of apps for reading the KJV version of the holy bible.